What is Radon and Why Be Concerned?

-According to the EPA, nearly 1 in 3 homes tested in seven states had screening levels of over 4pCi/L. What is tricky about radon gas is that it may be a problem in one home and not a problem in a next door neighbor’s house; there could be high levels of radon gas on one side of the street and not across the road.
+According to the EPA, nearly 1 in 5 homes tested had elevated radon levels higher than 4.0 pCi/L. What is tricky about radon gas is that it may be a problem in one home and not a problem in a next door neighbor’s house; there could be high levels of radon gas on one side of the street and not across the road.
 It just depends on the soil or water composition below your structure.
 Radon sneaks up on homeowners and causes life-long health problems.
 Homeowners should test their homes to reduce their risk of radon exposure.

 Radon Gas is a Huge Health and Safety Concern